electronicvisions/nux/README.md

  - doc/guide contains a user guide as LaTeX document.
  - The PhD thesis of Simon Friedmann [1] documents internals.

+The user guide can be regenerated:

+    $ cd doc/guide
+    $ make

 Requirements for simulation
 ---------------------------